 North Yorkshire Moors Railway, UK

 Take a trip back in time on the North Yorkshire Moors Railway, one of Britain’s most scenic railway routes.
 The train covers 24 miles through some of North Yorkshire’s most amazing scenery, with guests travelling behind heritage steam locomotives in historic carriages.
-Everything about this trip evokes nostalgia, from the grandeur of the its Pullman carriages and thrill of being pulled by a steam locomotive, to the quaint station shops and afternoon teas served on board – not to mention the unspoiled countryside.
-Disembark for a seafood lunch in Whitby or combine with a stay in a railway camping coach, where up to five guests can stay on board a train.
+Everything about this trip evokes nostalgia, from the grandeur of the Pullman carriages and thrill of being pulled by a steam locomotive, to the quaint station shops and afternoon teas served on board – not to mention the unspoiled countryside.
+Disembark for a seafood lunch in Whitby or combine with a stay in a railway camping coach, where up to five guests can stay in a carriage.

-Departing from: Pickering, Whitby
+Departing from: Pickering or Whitby

 Journey length: 1 hour, 50 mins

 North Yorkshire Moors Railway route

 The route runs from the ancient market town of Pickering to Whitby on the Yorkshire coast (famous for its delicious seafood).
 The whole journey takes around 1 hour 50 mins and covers 24 miles making five stops in total along the route.
 After Pickering the train pulls into Levisham Station, surrounded by the beautiful Yorkshire Moors, followed by Newtondale, a request stop nestled deep within the national park.